Chapter Nine VI

 Chan moves in ten paces, six more dents, I keep my eye on him this time, until he says, “No more cheap shots.
 You have done well.”

-We are arm’s length, that is to say, if I reached out and Chan reached out, our fingers would have touched.
+We are arm’s length, that is to say, if I reached out and Chan reached out, our fingers would touch.
 He misses four times, by millimeters, gets my side on the third, my chest on the sixth.

 Chan shrugs, “Two hits out of eighteen.
 Good thing you are you, or I’d be embarrassed.”